jcksber/logik-plug-contracts/README.md

   what broke everything but `solc` was suddenly a problem and then upon re-installation the versions for everything were fkd up

+- Should have never added truffle....... hardhat already has testing abilities!!